Measuring Web Traffic for Better Conversions

 The following information is often gathered when tracking web traffic:

-- The quantity of web visitors
+- The number of web visitors

 - The average number of page views per visitor.
 It will indicate that he is going deep inside that particular site possibly because he finds the information useful.